dbaranchuk/learning-to-route/README.md

-# Learning to route in similarity graphs
+# Learning to Route in Similarity Graphs
 Code for ICML2019 [paper](http://proceedings.mlr.press/v97/baranchuk19a.html)

 # What does it do?